section-engineering-education/engineering-education/content/articles/watch-dark-mode-js-css/index.md

 ### Watching for system dark mode changes using JavaScript and CSS
 Dark mode is one of the most neccesary features of the web.
 Many people prefer it because it's easy on the eyes.

-In this tutorial we will learn how to use JavaScript and CSS to detect when the system dark mode is enabled and change the color of the page accordingly.
+In this tutorial we will learn how to use JavaScript and CSS to detect when the system dark mode is enabled and change the colors of the page accordingly.

 In the first part of this tutorial we will learn how to detect the system dark mode using JavaScript.
 In the second part we will detect the system dark mode using CSS.